mrwersa/kafka-cqrs-demo/README.md

 You'll also need [Postman](https://www.postman.com/downloads/) to test the demo.
 ## Build
+Make sure that you are using Java 11+.
 Do a `mvn clean install` to get the following jar files:

 - Command: `/command/target/command-0.0.1.jar`